truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

   var GroupsStore      = require("../../stores/GroupsStore");

-First, let's make a private method that we can use to quickly get the list of services out of the store, whenever we need to (we'll know we need to because the listener will call this later).
+First, let's make a private method that we can use to quickly get the list of groups out of the store, whenever we need to (we'll know we need to because the listener will call this later).
+This is also why we needed the UsersStore - we need a function to get access to user data as well.

 In this case, it's pretty simple, but if we needed to ``concat()`` data from another store, or some hard-coded values, or do some other data